Imperial Trans-Antarctic Expedition: Drift of Endurance

 In the dark winter months of May, June and July, Shackleton was concerned with maintaining fitness, training and morale.
 Although the scope for activity was limited, the dogs were exercised (and on occasion raced competitively), men were encouraged to take moonlight walks, and aboard ship there were attempted theatricals.
 Special occasions such as Empire Day were duly celebrated.
 The first signs of the ice breaking up occurred on 22 July.
 On 1 August, in a south-westerly gale with heavy snow, the ice floe began to disintegrate all around the ship, the pressure forcing masses of ice beneath the keel and causing a heavy list to port.
 The position was perilous; Shackleton wrote: "The effects of the pressure around us was awe-inspiring.
 Mighty blocks of ice [...] rose slowly till they jumped like cherry-stones gripped between thumb and finger [...] if the ship was once gripped firmly her fate would be sealed".
 This danger passed, and the succeeding weeks were quiet.
 During this relative lull the ship drifted into the area where, in 1823, Captain Benjamin Morrell of the sealer Wasp reported seeing a coastline which he identified as "New South Greenland".
 There was no sign of any such land; Shackleton concluded that Morrell had been deceived by the presence of large icebergs.

 On 30 September, the ship sustained what Shackleton described as "the worst squeeze we had experienced".
 Worsley described the pressure as like being "thrown to and fro like a shuttlecock a dozen times".
 On 24 October, the starboard side was forced against a large floe, increasing the pressure until the hull began to bend and splinter, so that water from below the ice began to pour into the ship.
 When the timbers broke they made noises which sailors later described as being similar to the sound of "heavy fireworks and the blasting of guns".
 The supplies and three lifeboats were transferred to the ice, while the crew attempted to shore up the ship's hull and pump out the incoming sea.
-However, after a few days, on 27 October 1915, and in freezing temperatures below -15 F, Shackleton gave the order to abandon ship.
+However, after a few days, on 27 October 1915, and in freezing temperatures below -26 C, Shackleton gave the order to abandon ship.
 The position at abandonment was 69° 05′S, 51° 30′W. The wreckage remained afloat, and over the following weeks the crew salvaged further supplies and materials, including Hurley's photographs and cameras that had initially been left behind.
 From around 550 plates, Hurley chose the best 120, the maximum that could be carried, and smashed the rest.